 ● Supportive therapy

 If you develop the Hantavirus infection, you will be kept in the Intensive Care Unit (ICU) of the hospital.
-To manage pulmonary edemahelp with the fluid in your lungs and support your breathing, you may be provided with mechanical ventilation or intubation for the proper functioning of the trachea.
+You may be provided with mechanical ventilation or intubation for the proper functioning of the lungs.

 For intubation, a breathing tube will be placed through your nose or mouth into the windpipe to help keep your airways functioning.